viewstools/docs/README.md

 # Views docs
 👋.
 Let's learn what this whole Views thing is all about together!

+## What is it?
+Views is a simplified front-end language to describe user interfaces (UI) and their interactions (UX).

+Its main goal is to allow non technical people to be able to contribute to the final product in a direct way.

+Does this mean that Views replaces tools like Illustrator, Invision, Sketch or the good ol' pen and paper?
+Kind of.
+You can still start your process in whatever makes you happier.
+Funnily enough, both, developers and designers tend to draw blocks in a way or another that represent how their application will work in logical terms.
+So whatever helps you get started, please, keep on doing it and transition to Views as you see fit.

+In our experience, we've found that the sooner we get into it, we had a better chance at delivering something that our users really wanted and are able to completely avoid the misunderstandings that come from working in a vacuum for too long.

 ## Why Views?
 I'll be honest with you, we made Views for us 😜.
 The amount of time we spent handing designs off and waiting for them to be real was ridiculous so we figured